 Make the following text edit (flexibility is implicit in every guideline in the plan and does not need to be reiterated)

-Green roofs and occupiable deck spaces are encouraged where possible, to reduce stormwater and heat island impacts, leverage additional view and open space opportunities, and/or enhance views from surrounding buildings.
+Green roofs and occupiable deck spaces are encouraged, to reduce stormwater and heat island impacts, leverage additional view and open space opportunities, and/or enhance views from surrounding buildings.

 Pertaining to the following guideline: “Applicants should submit simulated illustrations showing the proposed building cap design in its context and as it would be viewed from the public Observation Deck, for review.”
 Add a policy or guideline that applicants may not be granted site plan amendments that would alter the building cap after the site plan review process has concluded.